sedouard/mongodb-mva/module3_language_drivers/README.md

 ## Getting Started

 To install the MongoDB driver for Node.js execute the following command in the [Start](./Start) directory of this folder.
+Ensure you have [node.js installed](http://nodejs.org)

 ```batch
 npm install